-A. Since our cattle’s diet is primarily pasture the meat will be naturally carry less fat than conventional beef that comes from a feedlot feeding a very high grain ration.
+A. Since our cattle’s diet is primarily pasture, the meat naturally carries less fat than conventional beef that comes from a feedlot feeding a very high grain ration.
 In addition, no hormone transplants to increase growth rate are used on our cattle.
-We take great care to make sure that our cattle are in optimum condition to provide the consumer with a flavorful and healthful eating experience.
+We take great care to make sure that our cattle are in optimum condition to provide the you with a flavorful and healthful eating experience.

 B. Beef from cattle finished primarily on pasture and forages has been shown to be higher in Omega-3 fatty acids than beef finished primarily on grains.
 A recent study by Edward Dratz, a biochemistry professor at Montana State University showed that high performing high school students who were supplemented with Omega-3 had improved reaction time, attention and memory.

 C. By not using any chemical fertilizers or weedkillers we hope to improve the health and biological activity in our soils.
 That improved soil health should result in healthier, more nutrient dense, more diverse, pastures that our cattle consume, with the idea that those qualities will carry forward to the beef that they produce.

 D. By raising and processing locally.
 Our cattle are not subjected to the stress of being shipped long distances, often hundreds of miles, for their processing.
 This shipping stress has a marked effect on the quality of the beef these cattle produce both in terms of flavor and tenderness.